What is PSD2 - Open Banking?

 What information can I share as an account holder?

-Right now this service is only available for the Crypto.com VISA EU card account.
+Right now this service is only available for the Crypto.com VISA EU and UK card account.
 This means that you can give the approval to share your card balance and transaction history with a TPP of your choice.

 How can I revoke my approval?

-Please let your TPP know that you wish to revoke the consent provided to them to have access to your Crypto.com VISA EU card account details.
+Please let your TPP know that you wish to revoke the consent provided to them to have access to your Crypto.com VISA EU and UK card account details.
 Once you have revoked the consent, they will no longer be able to retrieve your account details from us.

 Past availability and performance